tropicsquare/libtropic-linux/Linux_SPI/README.md

 If you encounter any issues, please check [here](./../FAQ.md) before filing an issue or reaching out to our [support](https://support.desk.tropicsquare.com/).

-> [!NOTE]
+> [!IMPORTANT]
-> Running tests is not officially supported.
-We do not provide any support for running tests.
+> We do not provide any support for running the tests.